corbindavenport/wikipedia-search/README.md

 __New in Wikipedia Search 9.0:__

 * Redesigned settings and welcome pages
+* Search language now defaults to system language, instead of English
 * Updated widget for Awesome New Tab Page
 * Added support for Tamiḻ and Turkce languages
+* Other bug fixes and improvements

 ---------------------------------------------------------